FoxSamu/json/README.md

 ## Documentation

 Documentation is being worked on.
-Parts of the library are documented with JavaDoc comments.
+The most commonly needed parts of the library are well documented with JavaDoc comments.
 More documentation coming in later versions.

 I am working on hosting the compiled JavaDoc online.